 Motion of an electron in a conductor

-From the above equations, the current density can be written as
+From the above equations, the current density

 No comments: